I’m excited to show you my new bedroom sideboard – it’s an IKEA hack using Annie Sloan Chalk Paint and decoupage and I’m so happy with it.

 Wax brush or lint free cloth

 Before you start painting the cupboard doors tape around the back of them, about 1cm in from the edges.
 That way you can paint the front, sides and a little on the back to create a seamless finish.
-You could paint the back of the doors if you wish to, but I was happy to leave the inside of the cupboard unpainted.
+You could paint the back of the doors if you wish to, but I was happy to leave the inside of the cupboard and doors unpainted.

 If you haven’t used Annie Sloan paint before you’re in for a treat.
 It goes on really easily and you don’t have to sand, prime or prepare your surface at all.
 I know, right?!
 The finish is matte and smooth and truly gorgeous.
 I know that you’re thinking this is a sponsored post and I have to say that, but I’m always honest, and thruthfully this paint is a dream and unlike anything else I’ve ever used.